 North Avenue Capital’s Market President, Ben Mathewson, added,

 “NAC saw a lot of promise in the business, in Wil, and in his ability to successfully operate the nursery.”

 With the loan behind him and his future in clear view, Wil is optimistic about the future.

 “We now have stability and no longer have to worry about big changes in the years ahead.
-Our hope is to have a long-term business, give back to our community, and perhaps one day my daughter will carry things forward to even greater success.”
+Our hope is to have a long-term business and give back to our community.
+Perhaps, one day my daughter will carry things forward to even greater success.”